-5.8.1 There are currently three sand and gravel mineral sites which are classed as 'inactive'.
+5.8.1 There are currently three sand and gravel mineral sites which are classed 'inactive'.
 One of the sites.
-Lawn Farm.
-Wetherden/Elmswell (site C50) has new ownership and discussions satisfy planning conditions are progressing to to allow recommencement of working in the immediate future.
+Lawn Wetherden/Elmswell (site C50) has new ownership and discussions satisfy planning conditions progressing to recommencement of working in the immediate future.
 Peyton Hall Farm, Hadleigh (site C34) has submitted an application to continue extraction under the 1995 Environment Act, and so remains 'live'.
 Both sites are included in the landbank.
 Permission for working at site C29, Holton Sand Pit, is about to be revoked by agreement following the decision to grant permission for replacement working at Wangford.